 We also have an in-house PCB design and assembly services team for any burn-in boards, HAST boards or custom fixtures that may be required.
 EAG has optimized our services, so no matter if you need maximum value and fast response or complete outsourced services, EAG’s experienced reliability engineers can create qualification plans and perform testing to meet your requirements with strict adherence to applicable JEDEC and MIL-STD specifications.

-Our burn-in & reliability qualification lab is one of the finest in the country with over 75 chambers & ovens, tight ESD safety controls, routine audits, and a dedicated engineering staff to provide you with all of the burn-in, package qualification, process qualification, and other reliability data you need.
+Our burn-in and reliability qualification lab is one of the finest in the country, with over 75 chambers & ovens, tight ESD safety controls, routine audits, and a dedicated engineering staff to provide you with all of the burn-in, package qualification, process qualification and other reliability data you need.
 Our lab service procedures are ISO 17025 accredited and DSCC certified.
 We follow industry standards, such as JEDEC, Mil-Std, AEC, as well as customer specific requirements.
 All equipment uses N.I.S.T. traceable tooling and monitored, calibrated profiles.

-Stress based qualification methodology provides a broad approach to identifying ic failure mechanisms and is a powerful tool to help engineers identify devices that may fail under normal use conditions.
-Thermal cycling, bias/humidity stress testing are conditions which many products experience and test conditions are designed to accelerate failures compared to field conditions.
+Stress-based qualification methodology provides a broad approach to identifying IC failure mechanisms and is a powerful tool to help engineers identify devices that may fail under normal use conditions.
+Thermal cycling and bias/humidity stress testing are conditions which many products experience, and test conditions are designed to accelerate failures compared to field conditions.

 Our testing methods include: